Euclid preparation. CIV. Impact of galaxy intrinsic alignment modelling choices on Euclid 3x2pt cosmology: Synthetic data vectors

-Once the $C_{\ell}$ are computed, we determine the \gls{ia} values by sampling over $A_{1}$, $A_{2}$, $\eta_{1}$, $\eta_{2}$, and $A_{1\delta}$.
-We consider the flat priors $A_1=[0,3]$, $A_2=[-2,2]$, $\eta_1=[0,4]$, $\eta_2=[-4, 4]$, and $A_{1\delta}=[-2,3]$ based on the results from P26.
-We fix the cosmological and other nuisance parameters to their fiducial values (Table~\ref{tab:parameters_and_priors}).
-We perform this analysis with \texttt{CosmoSIS}, following the implementation described in Sect.~\ref{sec:forecast_pipeline}.
-In particular, for this analysis, we use the \texttt{EuclidEmulator2} to obtain the nonlinear matter power spectrum, since it accurately describes the measurements performed in Flagship.
+Once the $C_{\ell}$ were computed, we determined the \gls{ia} values by sampling over $A_{1}$, $A_{2}$, $\eta_{1}$, $\eta_{2}$, and $b_{\rm{TA}}$.
+We considered the flat priors $A_1\in[0,3]$, $A_2\in[-2,2]$, $\eta_1\in[0,4]$, $\eta_2\in[-4, 4]$, and $b_{\rm{TA}}\in[-2,3]$ based on the results from P26.
+We fixed the cosmological and other nuisance parameters to their fiducial values (Table~\ref{tab:parameters_and_priors}).
+We performed this analysis with \texttt{CosmoSIS}, following the implementation described in Sect.~\ref{sec:forecast_pipeline}.
+In particular, for this analysis, we used the \texttt{EuclidEmulator2} to obtain the non-linear matter power spectrum since it accurately describes the measurements performed in Flagship.
 Figure~\ref{fig:IA_values_FS} shows the constraints on the \gls{ia} values for both the \nlaz and \tattz models when considering a scale cut of $k_{\mathrm{max}}=3\,\invhMpc$ in the \gls{wl} $C_{\ell}$ and of $k_{\mathrm{max}}=0.3\,\invhMpc$ in the \gls{ggl} and \gls{gc} $C_{\ell}$.
 We can see different posterior distributions for $A_{1}$ and $\eta_{1}$ between both \gls{ia} models, which are explained by the fact that the higher-order \tattz terms capture additional information, particularly at small scales, while the \nlaz model tries to describe the Flagship \glspl{dv} by shifting the $A_{1}$ and $\eta_{1}$ values.
 We show the comparison between the measured $C_{\ell}$ in Flagship and the \nlaz and \tattz theory predictions, based on the constraints of Fig.~\ref{fig:IA_values_FS}, in Appendix~\ref{sec:comparison_FS_Cls_synth_DVs_CosmoSIS}.
 There, we can see that \tattz describes the Flagship \gls{dv} better, with maximum differences of 2$\sigma$ between both.
-For this reason, and also because we need all \tattz terms to generate different modelling scenarios in our results (see Table~\ref{tab:ia_models}), we will employ the maximum of the posterior distribution of the \tattz constraints from Fig.~\ref{fig:IA_values_FS} as \gls{ia} fiducial values, which are specified in Table~\ref{tab:parameters_and_priors}.
+For this reason, and also because we need all \tattz terms to generate different modelling scenarios in our results (see Table~\ref{tab:ia_models}), we employed the maximum of the posterior distribution of the \tattz constraints from Fig.~\ref{fig:IA_values_FS} as \gls{ia} fiducial values, which are specified in Table~\ref{tab:parameters_and_priors}.